Fundamentals of Sound

 This effect can also be produced through spectral shaping of noise bands.
 Pitch perception will track changes in the spectral peak of the noise.

 NOTE: Minor deviations from harmonic spectra (up to ~1-2% of frequency) and the way these interact when, for example, several instruments perform together in unison change the timbre of the combined sound rather than its pitch.
-They produce what is referred to as the 'chorus effect': richness of ensemble sound due to slow and varying beating rates among the slightly detuned components of the complex tones involved.
+They produce what is referred to as 'chorus effect': richness of ensemble sound due to slow and varying beating rates among the slightly detuned components of the complex tones involved.

 Approximate value of the virtual pitch of slightly inharmonic spectra, whose fundamental or additional low-frequency components are missing: